KOSASIH/universal-consensus/blockchain_integration/sidra_chain/smart_contracts/README.md

 ## License

-Sidra Chain is licensed under the MIT License.
+Sidra Chain is licensed under the GPL 3.0 License.

 ## Acknowledgments